We work with a variety of different groups, so have included testimonials from specific services/groups:

-- Testimonials from service user – adults with learning disabililties
+- Service user – adults with learning disabililties

-- Testimonals from family and carers of people with learning disabilities
+- Family and carers of people with learning disabilities

 Testimonials from service users – adults with learning disabilities.

 “Art makes me unwind and create.
 Drama helps me express feelings and make friends”

 “I liked it because everyone has their own opinion and your not judged”

 “I like music and art, it makes you unwind doesn’t it.
 It helps you release stress.”

 “Good games, different things every time”

 “I am encouraged to put my own ideas into the workshop which helps me get involved with the other members in the group”.

 “It is so important to me because every time I go there is always something different happening.
 It offers me activities that I wouldn’t normally get the chance to do.”